espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 This project is a cookie-cutter , a template for creating flask applications.

-It has a structured way to make flask-restful application, it is a good starting point for building flask applications, it comes with some basic features all application share in common such as user authentication , token based authentication and user management system.
+It has a structured way to make flask-restful applications, it is a good starting point for building flask applications, it comes with some basic features all application share in common such as user authentication , token based authentication and user management system.

 It also has all the settings needed for a flask backend such as database setup, celery configurations, docker compose etc.